rohitbhure/hello_app/README.md

 # hello_app

 Flutter based hello world application
+This is my first project on flutter and its an Hello world application.
 ## Getting Started

 This project is a starting point for a Flutter application.